Irwin Naturals Signs Letter of Intent to Acquire Braxia Scientific

 - Strategic transaction assembles an experienced management and scientific team world-renowned in the mental health treatment, research and development.

-- Establishes large footprint of 17 specialized mental health clinics across North America, and 5 more under definitive agreement with Irwin Naturals, enhanced by a telehealth platform expected to extend access to critical treatments for millions of people across multiple states in the US.
+- Establishes large footprint of 22 specialized mental health clinics across North America, enhanced by a telehealth platform expected to extend access to critical treatments for millions of people across multiple states in the US.

 - Combined network of clinics creates a leading international mental health research platform for in-human clinical development of novel therapeutics.